 The Head Teacher may, in certain circumstances, permanently exclude a student.
 A meeting of the Governors' Discipline Committee must be convened to ratify this decision.
-Once permanently excluded, the local authority (LA) has a responsibility to offer educational support or to assist the parents in finding an alternative school.
+Once permanently excluded, the LA has a responsibility to offer educational support or to assist the parents in finding an alternative school.
 The parents also have a right of appeal to the governing body, trust board and if not resolved an independent tribunal.
-A tribunal's decision is then considered by the schools local governing body (LGB) and Trust Board where they will make a decision to accept any recommendations and actions.
+A tribunal's decision is then considered by the schools LGB and Trust Board where they will make a decision to accept any recommendations and actions.

-Once an investigation has been undertaken (see above), the headteacher or acting headteacher will make a decision to suspend or permanently exclude, or not, if this is deemed an appropriate consequence by the school.
+Once an investigation has been undertaken (see above), the Headteacher or Acting Headteacher will make a decision to suspend or permanently exclude, or not, if this is deemed an appropriate consequence by the school.